-However, show fontpath prints the contents of user defined fontpath and system fontpath separately.
-Also, the save and save set commands save only the user specified parts of fontpath, for portability reasons.
+show fontpath prints the contents of the user-defined fontpath and the system fontpath separately.
+However, the save and save set commands save only the user-specified parts of fontpath.

-Many other terminal drivers access TrueType fonts via the gd library.
-For these drivers the font search path is controlled by the environmental variable GDFONTPATH.
+For terminal drivers that access fonts by filename via the gd library, the font search path is controlled by the environmental variable GDFONTPATH.